stevomatthews/Spoon-Knife/srt-api-functions-test.md

 A functional area (FA) is an additional filtering mechanism for logging.
 You can select only particular FA to be turned on.
 For others the logging messages will not appear.
 The list of FAs is collected in `srt.h` file, as identified by the `SRT_LOGFA_` prefix.
-They are not enumerated here because they may get changed very often.
+They are not enumerated here because they may be changed very often.

-All FAs are turned on by default, except potentially dangerous ones (such as `SRT_LOGFA_HAICRYPT`).
+All FAs are turned on by default, except potentially dangerous **???** ones (such as `SRT_LOGFA_HAICRYPT`).
 <br><br>